obsidian-tasks-group/obsidian-tasks/docs/Getting Started/On Completion.md

 ### Vault-wide

-The default values of both the **Archive** file's name ("Completed Tasks Archive") and the default **Header** for in-note lists of completed tasks ("# Completed Tasks Log") can be changed on a vault-wide basis in the Task plugin's configuration dialog.
+The default values of both the **Archive** file's name ("Task Archive.md") and the default **Header** for in-note lists of completed tasks ("# Task Log") can be changed on a vault-wide basis in the Task plugin's configuration dialog.

 ### Note-specific